mikeos-tech/dictionary-sync/README.md

 ---

+### 4. Adding to the Repository

-4. You will now have at least one files in the folder, so you can add any files to the repository.
+You will now have at least one files in the folder, so you can add any files to the repository.
 If *vim* hasn't actually created a dictionary file yet, the process will add it automatically, once it has been created.

 Execute the following commands within the folder: